TimKrause2/twk-ladspa-plugins/README.md

 	$ make butt_formulas

-To run maxima and display the Butterworth stages coefficients.
+To run maxima and display the Butterworth stages coefficients formulas.

 	$ make ellip_formulas

-To rum maxima and display the elliptical stages coefficients.
+To run maxima and display the elliptical stages coefficient formulas.

 ## Usage

 Copy `twk.so` to a directory referenced by the environment variable `LADSPA_PATH`.
 For example:
 ```
-mkdir /home/tim/ladspa
+mkdir $HOME/ladspa
-cp twk.so /home/tim/ladspa
+cp twk.so $HOME/ladspa
-export LADSPA_PATH=/usr/lib/ladspa:/home/tim/ladspa
+export LADSPA_PATH=/usr/lib/ladspa:$HOME/ladspa
 ```

 And then run your LADSPA program.
-To make the export permanent put	`export LADSPA_PATH=/usr/lib/ladspa:/home/tim/ladspa` at the end of your .bashrc file.
+To make the export permanent put	`export LADSPA_PATH=/usr/lib/ladspa:$HOME/ladspa` at the end of your .profile file.

 ## Prerequists to compile